-BIO ~ Jon Snow is a neutered male high-content wolf-dog which means he looks and acts like a wolf, but he has some dog in his ancestry.
-We don’t know exactly how old he is but we rescued him in 2012 when he was at least 4 years old.
+BIO ~ Jon Snow was a neutered male high-content wolf-dog which means he looked and acted like a wolf, but he had some dog in his ancestry.
+We don’t know exactly how old he was but we rescued him in 2012 when he was at least 4 years old.
 He joined the Big Pack in the sky on December 29th, 2018.

-PERSONALITY ~ Jon Snow is the shyest of the Westeros Pack and will generally stay at the back of his habitat when caretakers enter.
-With time and patience, he will show his gentle personality and curious nature to his caretakers.
-However, when it comes to meaty bones he is not shy at all.
+PERSONALITY ~ Jon Snow was the shyest of the Westeros Pack and would generally stay at the back of his habitat when caretakers entered.
+With time and patience, he showed his gentle personality and curious nature to his caretakers.
+However, when it cames to meaty bones he was not shy at all.

 LIKES ~ Jon Snow loves receiving meaty bone enrichment treats!
 He also likes to hide from his caretaker while his habitat is being cleaned, but since he’s one of our bigger boys, he’s not very good at this game.

 DISLIKES ~ Jon Snow is nervous around most people, and he does not like when caretakers walk directly toward him.
 He doesn’t like conflict and lets his habitat-mates take the lead.

 FUN FACTS ~ Jon Snow was named for the well-loved character in George R. R. Martin’s award-winning book series!
 Mr. Martin and his lovely wife, Parris McBride-Martin, have supported WSWS for many years and named all of our Iowa Rescues.
 We could tell Jon Snow apart from his pack-mates by the visible pre-caudal spot on his tail!